kb3gtn/BladeRF_Setup_Instructions/README.md

 And insert the following text:
 > /opt/bladeRF/lib

+Then run 'sudo ldconfig' to update library cache.

 ## udev rules for bladeRF
 create/edit /etc/udev/rules.d/88-nuand-bladerf.rules
 put the following into this file: